Are you hearing the voice of your intuition? Or, is that inner voice silent? Do you want to be more in touch with your intuition?

 You will know or sense the right time to introduce the Sutra once you have reached the ground state.
 Do not rush your meditation practice, be patient, and allow the mind to find the spaces in between your thoughts.
 Then gently present your request.
 The resulting connection will pleasantly surprise you.
 The more you practice this tool, the easier it becomes.

-Hearing the voice of your intuition is a refreshing conversation with the wisdom of your Soul.
-Some believe that this the voice of the Universe.
+Hearing the voice of your intuition is a refreshing conversation with the wisdom of your soul.
+Some believe that this is the voice of the Universe.
 The Universe is always on, never off.
-So, no matter if it is your Soul or the Universe, it’s vital you learn to receive these critical messages from your soul.
+So, no matter if it is your soul or the Universe, you must learn to receive these critical messages from your soul.

 (1) Transcendental Meditation, Wikipedia

 (4) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia